jnozzi/cocoadev.com/markdown/MultipleStoresInCoreDataDocumentApp.md

 (Pete).

 ----
 Don't know much about [[CoreData, but it looks like you could just add another persistent store (before or after the in-memory-store, don't know which), and have that one used as the new default.
-It still won't give you the original store, but it should work fine, and it will let you choose what format to save in. --General/JediKnil
+It still won't give you the original store, but it should work fine, and it will let you choose what format to save in. --JediKnil
 ----

 Thanks, that's very much what I intend to do.
 Nevertheless, I'm keen to keep everything neat, and just wondering if there was something I'd missed, before bolting on another persistent store.